ufora/ufora/doc/source/reference/pyfora_aws.rst

 pyfora_aws: Run pyfora on AWS
 ==============================

-``pyfora_aws`` is a command-line tool that makes it easy to launch and manage :mod:`pyfora` compute clusters on AWS_.
-It is installed as part of the :mod:`pyfora` package.
+``pyfora_aws`` is a command-line tool that makes it easy to launch and manage pyfora compute clusters on AWS_.
+It is installed as part of the pyfora package.

 .. note::